alia521/strawpoll-bot/README.md

 #### Is it still working ?
 Last time I tested it: 16/05/2020.
 Not sure when you're reading this, but if it stops working, you can contact me.

+#### Does it have any dependencies ?
+Do I need to install them ?
+Yes, it does.
+It is dependent of request, cheerio and readline-sync.
+No, you don't have to install any dependencies since its already installed with the code (you can find them at node_modules)